Territorial peace theory: Direction of causality

 One reason why democratic countries handle disputes with their neighbors more peacefully than non-democratic countries is that they have dispensed with the disputes most likely to involve the use of military force prior to becoming democratic, rather than because of their institutions or norms as the democratic peace theory supposes.
 In 75% of the country dyads examined in a study, border settlement occurred at least 35 years before that dyad became jointly democratic for the first time.

 A possible causality in the opposite direction, from democracy to peace, can be established if we make a distinction between negative peace and positive peace.
 Negative peace is the absence of war between neighbor countries.
 Positive peace is an active mutual recognition and cooperation and absence of threats.
 Positive peace results from high-quality democracy.
 Transitions from negative peace to positive peace often occur when new governments come to power, and more commonly in democratic states.

 Some theorists argue that the correlation between peace and democracy can be explained by a third factor causing both peace and democracy.
 The capitalist peace theory argues that economic development and markets and interdependence are the true causes of peace, and that democracy is uncorrelated with peace when these factors are accounted for.

-Another factor during the Cold war was the dominance of the USA that fostered peace between democracies in the so-called Pax Americana.
+Another factor during the Cold War was the dominance of the US that fostered peace between democracies in the so-called Pax Americana.

 Another possibility is a circular causation so that peace, economic interdependence, democracy, and international organization all mutually reinforce each other in a positive feedback loop.

 Peace and democracy tend to spread regionally so that clusters of democracies at peace with each other form in areas where borders have been settled and where countries have no reason to threaten each other's borders.